ah450/guclink-crawler/README.md

 # guclink-crawler
-Crawlers used in guclink for crawling official guc websites
+Crawlers used in guclink for crawling official GUC websites